-This is a guest post by Angelita Williams.
+This article is contributed by Angelita Williams.

 Millennials are young consumers that roughly fall between the ages of 18 and 29.
 They’re just getting out of college (some are still in school) but one thing is certain: they have a $170 billion per year purchasing power.
 Thus, this age demographic really needs your attention.
 However, marketing to millennials can be a little tricky—they can easily get turned off by the tiniest slip up.
 To ensure that your efforts to market to millennials on social media sites don’t go to waste, follow these tips below.